To apply for this program, please visit Graduate Admissions.

 The College of Education partners with UH Sugar Land to offer courses for the M.Ed. in Administration and Supervision program.

 Required application materials include: completion of the ApplyWebb Application, transcripts, official GRE score, statement of interest, resume or curriculum vitae, and letters of recommendation.
-For more information, please contact clinical assistant professor Keith Butcher at at 713-743-9599 or email@example.com.
+For more information, please contact clinical assistant professor Bradley Carpenter at at 713-743-8868 or firstname.lastname@example.org.
 You may also visit the College of Education’s Admission Application Instructions.